aws/jsii/gh-pages/content/specification/6-compliance-report.md

 # Compliance Report

-This section detailed the current state of each language binding with respect to our standard compliance suite.
+This section details the current state of each language binding with respect to our standard compliance suite.

+!!!
+Note
+    The following languages are currently excluded from the tests and are marked as N/A:

+    **dotnet**: Underwent a different compliance process.
+Will be aligned in the future.

+    **python**: Underwent a different compliance process.
+Will be aligned in the future.

 | number | test                                                              | description | java (100.00%) | golang (0.85%) | Dotnet | Python |
 | ------ | ----------------------------------------------------------------- | ----------- | -------------- | -------------- | ------ | ------ |